Written by World of M.U.L.E. Guest Author: Karawane

 The computer players seem to act a little smarter.
 At least, they try the smithore rush and frequently catch the wampus.
 Still, they are reasonably beatable for a human player.

 A nice gain is the ranking list and the community forum outside the actual games.
 It helps new players to more easily access the game and offers interesting information around the game, first of all, detailed descriptions and evaluations of the game mechanisms.

 Summarised, Planet M.U.L.E. is a very good adaptation of the original and the version of choice for playing the game online.

 The game has generally received favourable reviews and is offered on many download sites, most notably on websites of big gaming magazines.
-There is still a vivid community playing it online, though, attendance is slowly fading after more than 10 years of availability.
+There is still a vivid community playing it online, though, attendance is slowly fading after more than 10 years after its release.

 to be done